swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 repository, and the server can live anywhere you have a connection to.
 For example, you could use your GitHub repository (described in the [Collaborate](../remote/Readme.md) section as the server.
-If you have access to a server on campus (e.g., I have user space on CAE's server
-@best-tux.cae.wisc.edu), you can host your repository there.
+If you have access to a server on campus (e.g., have user space on CAE's server, best-tux.cae.wisc.edu), you can host your repository there.

-For the purposes of this exercise, we will have all of the repositories represented by different folders on your ACI user space in order to provide you with the "flavor" of how such a workflow would work.
+For the purposes of this exercise, all of the repositories will be represented by different folders on your ACI user space in order to provide you with the "flavor" of how such a workflow would work.
 For example, we'll use ~/work to represent your work station.
 You should assume that ~/work is effectively your work station's home directory.

 Let's start by making each "home directory".